State.js is a JavaScript library for embedding composable, heritable first-class states into arbitrary owner objects.

 Object model

-State objects may inherit and be composed from other States.
+objects may inherit and be composed from other State

 var p = {};